ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 ## Configuring a {{site.data.keyword.powerSys_notm}} instance
 {: #configuring-instance}

-To create a virtual server instance (VSI), you must first create a [{{site.data.keyword.powerSys_notm}} workspace](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-service) and select a workspace.
-The created workspaces are listed under **Workspaces** of the {{site.data.keyword.powerSys_notm}} user interface in the navigation panel.
+To create a VSI, you must first create a [{{site.data.keyword.powerSys_notm}} workspace](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-service) and then select it from the Workspaces list.
+The created workspaces are listed under **Workspaces** in the navigation panel of the {{site.data.keyword.powerSys_notm}} user interface.
 Select the workspace for which you want to create an instance.
-Complete the following steps to create a virtual machine instance:
+Complete the following steps to create a virtual server instance:

 1. Click **Virtual server instances** in the navigation panel.
-The virtual server instances that are associated with the selected workspace are displayed.
+The VSIs that are associated with the selected workspace are displayed.

-    Select a workspace to display the virtual server instances that were provisioned.
-You must refresh the page to see the updated information if you see outdated information.
+    Select a workspace to display the VSIs that were provisioned.
+If the displayed information appears outdated, refresh the page to view the latest data.
 For more information, see the FAQ page [What should I do when I do not see the latest information in the UI](/docs/power-iaas?topic=power-iaas-powervs-faqs#ui-not-updated).
     {: important}

-    [{{site.data.keyword.on-prem}}]{: tag-red} If an error occurs immediately after you create or open the virtual server instance, you must delete it.
+    [{{site.data.keyword.on-prem}}]{: tag-red} If an error occurs immediately after you create or open the VSI, you must delete it.
     {: note}

 2. To create a new instance, click **Create instance**.